CarolinaCobo/puppy-rush/testing/testing.md

     3. Try to submit the form with a file uploaded, verify that file selection process works.
     4. Try to submit the form with all inputs valid and verify that a success message appears.
     5. Reduce and expand width of window to verify that the form display behaves and centres the way expected, and that it looks good on all device widths.
+    6. Introduce numbers instead of characters and the form will ask for the right format.

 3. Alert when message sent:
     1. Once the message has been sent with the correct format an alert confirming the message has been sent appears.